martin-braun/mbx-toolbox/README.md

 Feel free to open an issue or even expand this toolkit:

-- Simple functions or aliases that should be only available in an interactive shell need to be put in [lib/init.d](lib/init.d) and should always use the `#!/bin/sh` shebang and the `.sh` file extension to be imported with maximum compatibility
+- Simple functions or aliases that should be only available in an interactive shell need to be put in [lib/init.d](lib/init.d) and should always use the `#!/bin/sh` shebang and the `.sh` file extension to be imported with maximum compatibility in \*nix scripts, Windows scripts should always end up with `.cmd` and should work without `ENABLEDELAYEDEXPANSION`
-- Helper functions or aliases for bash scripts can be put in [lib](lib) and should have a `#!/bin/bash` shebang as well as the `.bash` file extension
+- Helper functions or aliases for bash scripts can be put in [lib](lib) and should have a `#!/bin/bash` shebang as well as the `.bash` file extension, helper batch scripts with functions should also be located at [lib](lib) and should end with the `.cmd` file extension
-- Full fledged scripts available everywhere will be put in [bin](bin) (all platforms) or the appropriate subdirectory in [bin](bin) (higher priority)
+- Full fledged scripts which should be available everywhere will be put in [bin](bin) (all platforms) or the appropriate subdirectory in [bin](bin) (always favoured by the `PATH` priority)

 > IMPORTANT: Update the timestamp in [lib/init.d/mbx.sh](lib/init.d/mbx.sh) and [lib/init.d/mbx.bat](lib/init.d/mbx.cmd) prior any pull requests